 Not sure which orchestra is best for you?
 Please message us at firstname.lastname@example.org.

-The Cleveland Guitar Orchestra has 2 sessions per year, each with 10 scheduled meetings, led by expert director James Flood.
-Rehearsals for the Spring session will be held on Sunday afternoons from 1:15-2:45 PM.
+The Cleveland Guitar Orchestra has two sessions per year, each with ten scheduled meetings, led by expert director James Flood.
+Rehearsals for the Fall 2021 session will be held on Sunday afternoons from 1:15-2:45 PM.
 This is our most advanced orchestra.

 If you are a new member, before paying please contact us at email@example.com to set up a free session with James Flood to determine placement in the ensemble.
 This orchestra is designed for those who have at least one year of lessons up to those who play at an advanced level.